stephaniekyyip/electronicRainGauge/README.md

 ## Overview
 For my senior design project, my team was tasked with with creating an environmental sensor curriculum for middle school students.
 We decided to create an electronic rain gauge with a corresponding curriculum.

-My role in the project included constructing the rain gauge hardware and writing Arduino code for the microcontroller in order to control the various electronic components.
+My role in the project included constructing the rain gauge hardware and writing C/ C++ code using the Arduino IDE for the microcontroller in order to control the various electronic components.

 ## How the Rain Gauge Works
 The rain gauge design involves a funnel attached to a PVC pipe that allowed water to be collected in the PVC.
 At the bottom of the PVC pipe is a PVC container that holds the waterproofed pressure sensor, which measures the pressure of the rainwater.
 Wires from the pressure sensor are threaded through a waterproof box to connect the sensor to the rest of the electronic components.
 The second pressure sensor on the breadboard is used to find the atmospheric pressure.